-- New systems for promoting medical R&D - To promote governmental R&D in the field of medicine, the government will consolidate in the hands of AMED its strategic research expenditure allocation functions in relation to medical R&D focused on drugs, medical devices, etc. and medical technology, ensuring the integrated allocation of funds.
-Regarding the medical R&D carried out by individual ministries, AMED will provide integrated research management from the basic to the applied stages, utilizing the expertise of program directors (PD), ensuring seamless support for research activities from basic research through to practical application, including intellectual property (IP) management by IP experts.
+New systems for promoting medical R&D

+• To promote governmental R&D in the field of medicine, the government will consolidate in the hands of AMED its strategic research expenditure allocation functions in relation to medical R&D focused on drugs, medical equipment, etc. and medical technology, ensuring the integrated allocation of funds.
+Regarding the medical R&D carried out by individual ministries, AMED will provide integrated research management from the basic to the applied stages, utilizing the expertise of program directors (PD), ensuring seamless support for research activities from basic research through to practical application, including intellectual property (IP) management by IP experts and cooperation with the Innovation Network Corporation of Japan (INCJ), with which a mutual cooperation agreement was concluded in March 2016.